 It’s normal to do a background check on the country you plan to spend a year or more in, but remember to go through all the important details, even the minor ones.
 Some countries charge for importing personal belongings, vehicles, furniture, etc., regardless of whether they arrive by boat, air, truck, or on the person.

 Check information about transportation since it will be a crucial point in your stay, and think about the living cost.
 Research about necessities and check the cost to rent an apartment since the price can vary depending on the location, size, amenities, and whether it has been recently renovated.
+You may also want to check if you’ll need a moving company such as Moveday Movers to help you move your things.

 Figure out your work plan